Confidentiality, Ethics, Document Control, and Current Information

 Document Control

-Document control ensures that the right people use the right version at the right time.
-Controlled documents may include safety plans, JHAs, permits, training materials, inspection forms, equipment manuals, SDSs, exposure records, corrective action logs, and emergency plans.
-Each should have an owner, revision date, approval process, storage location, and method for removing obsolete versions.
+Document control ensures the right people use the right version at the right time.
+Controlled documents include safety plans, JHAs, permits, training materials, inspection forms, equipment manuals, SDSs, exposure records, corrective-action logs, and emergency plans.
+Each needs an owner, a revision date, an approval process, a storage location, and a method for removing obsolete versions.
+Poor control causes real harm — a worker following an old lift plan, a supervisor using an expired confined-space permit, or a crew training from a superseded manufacturer's manual.

-Accessing Current Information
+Accessing and Applying Current Information

 A supervisor asks for an injured worker's diagnosis so the crew can understand what happened.
 What is the best CHST response?